Tildehat/EON-Class-Addition-Mod/README.md

 v1.3.1
 - Fixed Revenge Curse not scaling with HP loss.
 - Fixed a bug with being unable to use Riot Formula if you did not have the max TP it costed.

+v1.3.2
+- Fixed crash when opening the skill menu when equipping a weapon skill.